 For CAN & US: Never step foot inside a Michael's without a coupon.
 They even accept digital versions on your smartphone, so can look one up while you wait in line.
-90% of the time there is a 40% off one item coupon.
+90% of the time there is a 40% off one item coupon which is automatically applied to the most expensive thing in your cart.
 Make the best of it.

 In a perfect world all my costumes would be made with different kinds of silk but since I don't have a bottomless pit of money, I have to compromise.
 Odds are there are cheaper alternatives for any expensive material you are considering.
 There are multiple ways to make one costume.
 Just remember to ask yourself, what are you compromising, if anything, by going the cheaper route?